buildbot/buildbot/master/docs/manual/cfg-www.rst

     )
     c['www']['authz'] = authz

-Using GitHub authentication and allowing access to control endpoints for users in the "BuildBot" organization:
+Using GitHub authentication and allowing access to control endpoints for users in the "Buildbot" organization:

 .. code-block:: python